-An advantage of granular herbicides is that when hardwood leaves are dry, the granules drop to the ground and do not affect the foliage (fig. 8b.5).
-When applied to dry foliage, herbicide granules of oxyfluorfen and oxadiazon may be less phytotoxic to foliage than liquid formulations (which may contain inert ingredients such as naphthalene).
-In cases where granules are lodged in the foliage, a sufficient amount of irrigation soon after treatment will reduce the chance of phototoxicity.
+An advantage of granular herbicides is that when hardwood leaves are dry, the granules drop to the ground and do not affect the foliage (figure 5).
+When applied to dry foliage, herbicide granules of oxyfluorfen and oxadiazon may be less phytotoxic to foliage than liquid formulations (which may contain inert ingredients like naphthalene).
+For cases in which granules are lodged in the foliage, a sufficient amount of irrigation soon after treatment will reduce the chance of phototoxicity.
 For this reason, a wide variety of species are listed on granular herbicide labels.
 Granules of flumioxazin, oxyfluorfen, or oxadiazon could cause some temporary necrosis if they are allowed to remain on leaves.

-Granular herbicides are not applied at time of sowing, but are applied after the hardwoods have developed true leaves.
+Granular herbicides are not applied at time of sowing but are applied after the hardwoods have developed true leaves.
 Although effective weed control can be obtained with granular herbicides (Reeder et al. 1991), most nursery managers choose not to use granular formulations due to the added expense and because application is easier when herbicides are sprayed.

-Managers should be aware that "water dispersible granules" (WDGs) do not fit the WSSA definition even though they are called "granules."
+Managers should be aware that water dispersible granules (WDGs) do not fit the WSSA definition, even though they are called "granules."
 Therefore, do not treat WDG formulations as though they were true granular formulations.
 WDG formulations should be mixed with water and applied as a liquid spray.
-Carefully follow label directions when applying WDG formulations.
+Do not apply WDG formulations without following the label directions.